Asteria Advisory – One Year On!

 The result?
 Misaligned recommendations that trigger gate backlogs, unnecessary aircraft repositioning, crew duty-time extensions, or cascading network delays.
 Such disruptions are rarely catastrophic in isolation, but they compound quickly: idling aircraft burn fuel, ground handlers face bottlenecks, passengers experience extended wait times or irregular deplaning processes, and connecting itineraries unravel.

-Economic ripple effects follow—lost slots, compensation claims, reputational impact—while eroding confidence in the very technology meant to deliver efficiency.
-Recent analyses from industry sources and observers note that while agentic AI and ambient intelligence promise proactive, autonomous orchestration (e.g., real-time rerouting of resources or early anomaly detection), adoption remains constrained by the need for robust data foundations, clear governance, and human oversight.
+Economic ripple effects follow—lost slots, compensation claims, reputational impact.
+These can also erode confidence in the very technology meant to deliver efficiency.
+Recent analyses from industry sources and observers note that while agentic AI and ambient intelligence promise proactive, autonomous orchestration, adoption remains constrained by the need for robust data foundations, clear governance, and human oversight.

 Spotty results in early deployments often trace back to insufficient testing for black-swan conditions, inadequate fallback mechanisms, or underestimating the human factors in high-pressure decision loops.